Community Language Aide (CLA) Test

 This means that it is your responsibility to provide your result to your employer, or sponsor, if they have paid for your test or if you’re applying for a language allowance.

-Probably the easiest way to find out more about the test is do a practice test.
+The easiest way to find out more about the test is do a practice test.
+We've prepared some practice materials for you.
 Click the button below to download a pack containing

 - A guide to the practice material